It’s software-defined infrastructure, designed around virtualization and containers.

 The problem is many so-called hyperconverged solutions really just “software-define” the architecture – they don’t hyperconverge it.
 Software-defined storage (SDS) abstracts the management of physical storage from the software, typically by creating a shared storage pool using industry-standard servers.

-The Hardware vs. Software Debate
+The Appliance vs. Software Debate

 It’s more than just infrastructure simplification.
 More than compute and storage together on one node.
 Hyperconvergence is designed around the virtual machine.